carolinamattsson/transfer-velocity-of-money/README.md

 ### Tables and plots

-To reproduce our analysis, please open `velocity.ipynb` as a python notebook, update the filepaths, and run.
+To reproduce our analysis, please open `velocity.ipynb` as a python notebook, update the filepaths, find the environment, and run all.

 ### References